US: Nancy Pelosi likens Capitol attack to 9/11 | DW | 17.09.2021

 The January 6 riots at the US Capitol and the terror attacks of September 2001 were an "assault" on democracy, the House speaker says.
 She also claimed ex-President George W. Bush did not "accept" climate initiatives.

-US House of Representatives Speaker Nancy Pelosi said Friday the attack at the Capitol earlier this year was an attack on democracy — just like 9/11.
+US House of Representatives Speaker Nancy Pelosi said Friday the riot at the Capitol earlier this year was an attack on democracy — just like 9/11.

 She said both the terrorist attacks of 2001 and the January 6 insurrection were an "assault" on US democracy, just that one was from "the outside" and the other "from within."